3: The Self

 Note.
 (R) denotes an item that should be reverse scored.
 Subtract your response on these items from 5 before calculating the total.
 Data are from Rosenberg (1965).
 Society and the adolescent self-image.
 Princeton, NJ: Princeton University Press.

-Numerous studies have used the Rosenberg scale to assess people’s self-esteem in many areas of the world.
+Numerous studies have used the Rosenberg Self-Esteem Scale to assess self-esteem in many parts of the world.
 An interesting finding in many samples from the Western world, particularly in North America, is that the average score is often significantly higher than the mid-point.
 Heine and Lehman (1999), for example, reported meta-analytic data indicating that less than 7% of participants scored below the mid-point!
 One interesting implication of this is that participants in such samples classified as having low self-esteem on the basis of a median split will typically actually have at least moderate self-esteem.

-If so many people, particularly in individualistic cultures, report having relatively high self-esteem, an interesting question is why this might be.
-Perhaps some cultures place more importance on developing high self-esteem than others, and people correspondingly feel more pressure to report feeling good about themselves (Held, 2002).
+If so many people, particularly in individualistic cultures, report having relatively high self-esteem, an interesting question is why this is the case.
+Perhaps some cultures place greater importance on developing high self-esteem than others, and people feel correspondingly more pressure to report feeling good about themselves (Held, 2002).
 A problem with measures such as the Rosenberg scale is that they can be influenced by the desire to portray the self positively.
-The observed scores on the Rosenberg scale may be somewhat inflated because people naturally try to make themselves look as if they have very high self-esteem—maybe they lie a bit to the experimenters to make themselves look better than they really are and perhaps to make themselves feel better.
-If this the case, then we might expect to find average levels of reported self-esteem to be lower in cultures where having high self-worth is less of a priority.
-This is indeed what has generally been found.
-Heine and Lehman (1999) reported that Japanese participants living in Japan showed, on average, moderate levels of self-esteem, normally distributed around the scale mid-point.
+The observed scores on the Rosenberg scale may be somewhat inflated because people naturally try to make themselves look as if they have very high self-esteem—maybe they lie a bit to the experimenters to make themselves look better than they really are, and perhaps to make themselves feel better.
+If this is the case, we might expect average levels of reported self-esteem to be lower in cultures where high self-worth is less of a priority.
+This is indeed what has been found generally.
+Heine and Lehman (1999) reported that Japanese participants living in Japan showed, on average, moderate levels of self-esteem, normally distributed around the scale midpoint.
 Many other studies have shown that people in Eastern, collectivistic cultures report significantly lower self-esteem than those from more Western, individualistic ones (Campbell et al., 1996).
 Do, then, such differences reflect these different cultural priorities and pressures, or could it be that they reflect genuine differences in actual self-esteem levels?
-There are no easy answers here, of course, but there are some findings from studies, using different methods of measuring self-esteem, that may shed some light on this issue.
+There are no easy answers here, of course, but studies using different methods of measuring self-esteem may shed some light on this issue.

 Indirect measures of self-esteem have been created—measures that may provide a more accurate picture of the self-concept because they are less influenced by the desire to make a positive impression.
-Anthony Greenwald and Shelly Farnham (2000) used the Implicit Association Test to study the self-concept indirectly.
-Participants worked at a computer and were presented with a series of words, each of which they were to categorize in one of two ways.
+Anthony Greenwald and Shelly Farnham (2000) used the Implicit Association Test to indirectly study self-concept.
+Participants worked at a computer and were presented with a series of words, which they were to categorize into one of two categories.
 One categorization decision involved whether the words were related to the self (e.g., me, myself, mine) or to another person (e.g., other, them, their).
 A second categorization decision involved determining whether words were pleasant (e.g., joy, smile, pleasant) or unpleasant (e.g., pain, death, tragedy).
 On some trials, the self words were paired with the pleasant items, and the other words with the unpleasant items.
-On other trials, the self words were paired with the unpleasant items, and the other words with the pleasant items.
-Greenwald and Farnham found that on average, participants were significantly faster at categorizing positive words that were presented with self words than they were at categorizing negative words that were presented with self words, suggesting, again, that people did have positive self-esteem.
-Furthermore, there were also meaningful differences among people in the speed of responding, suggesting that the measure captured some individual variation in implicit self-esteem.
+In other trials, the self words were paired with the unpleasant items, and the other words with the pleasant items.
+Greenwald and Farnham found that, on average, participants were significantly faster at categorizing positive words presented with self words than at categorizing negative words presented with self words, suggesting, again, that people did have positive self-esteem.
+Furthermore, there were meaningful differences in response speed among participants, suggesting that the measure captured some individual variation in implicit self-esteem.

 A number of studies have since explored cross-cultural differences in implicit self-esteem and have not found the same differences observed on explicit measures like the Rosenberg scale (Yamaguchi et al., 2007).
 Does this mean that we can conclude that the lower scores on self-report measures observed in members of collectivistic cultures are more apparent than real?
 Maybe not just yet, especially given that the correlations between explicit and implicit measures of self-esteem are often quite small (Heine, Lehman, Markus, & Kitayama, 1999).
 Nevertheless, values such as modesty may be less prioritized in individualistic cultures than in collectivistic ones, which may in turn reflect differences in reported self-esteem levels.
 Indeed, Cai and colleagues (2007) found that differences in explicit self-esteem between Chinese and American participants were explained by cultural differences in modesty.

 Another interesting aspect of diversity and self-esteem is the average difference observed between men and women.
 Across many countries, women have been found to report lower self-esteem than men (Sprecher, Brooks, & Avogo, 2013).
 However, these differences have generally been found to be small, particularly in nations where gender equality in law and opportunity is higher (Kling, Hyde, Showers, & Buswell, 1999).
-These findings are consistent with Mead’s (1934) suggestion that self-esteem in part relates to the view that others have of our importance in the wider world.
-As women’s opportunities to participate in careers outside of the home have increased in many nations, so the differences between their self-esteem and that of men have decreased.
+These findings are consistent with Mead’s (1934) suggestion that self-esteem, in part, relates to others’ views of our importance in the wider world.
+As women’s opportunities to participate in careers outside the home have increased in many nations, so have the differences in their self-esteem compared with men’s.

-There are also some interesting age differences in self-esteem that have been uncovered.
+Some interesting age differences in self-esteem have also been uncovered.
 In a large Internet survey, Robins, Trzesniewski, Tracy, Gosling, & Potter (2002) found that self-esteem tends to decrease from childhood to early adolescence, and then rises steadily from adolescence into adulthood, usually until people are well into their sixties, after which point it begins to decline.
-One interesting implication of this is that we often will have higher self-esteem later in life than in our early adulthood years, which would appear to run against ageist stereotypes that older adults have lower self-worth.
+One interesting implication of this is that we often have higher self-esteem later in life than in our early adulthood, which appears to run counter to ageist stereotypes that older adults have lower self-worth.
 What factors might help to explain these age-related increases in self-esteem?
 One possibility relates back to our discussion of self-discrepancy theory in the previous section on the cognitive self.
 Recall that this theory states that when our perceived self-discrepancy between our current and ideal selves is small, we tend to feel more positive about ourselves than when we see the gap as being large.
 Could it be that older adults have a current view of self that is closer to their ideal than younger adults, and that this is why their self-esteem is often higher?
-Evidence from Ryff (1991) suggests that this may well be the case.
-In this study, elderly adults rated their current and ideal selves as more similar than either middle-aged or young adults.
-In part, older adults are able to more closely align these two selves because they are better able to realistically adjust their ideal standards as they age (Rothermund & Brandstadter, 2003) and because they engage in more favorable and age-appropriate social comparisons than do younger adults (Helgeson & Mickelson, 2000).
+Ryff’s (1991) evidence suggests that this may well be the case.
+In this study, elderly adults rated their current and ideal selves as more similar than middle-aged or young adults did.
+In part, older adults are better able to align these two selves because they are more able to realistically adjust their ideal standards as they age (Rothermund & Brandstadter, 2003) and because they engage in more favorable, age-appropriate social comparisons than do younger adults (Helgeson & Mickelson, 2000).

 Maintaining and Enhancing Self-Esteem